CityofToronto/bdit_data-sources/volumes/miovision/README.md

 |`missing_dates`|Contains a record of the `intersection_uid` and the `dt` that were missing in the `volumes_15min` table, with `period_type` stated|
 |`report_dates`|Contains a record for each intersection-date combination in which at least forty 15-minute time bins exist between 6AM and 8PM|

+## 3. Finding Suspiciously Low Volumes

+There are currently two ways that we identify and process suspiciously low volumes - by finding gaps in the 1-minute data, and by examining weekly volume totals in the `volumes_15min` table.

-## 3. Finding Gaps and Malfunctioning Camera
+### Finding Gaps and Malfunctioning Camera

 In order to better determine if a camera is still working, we have decided to use the gaps and islands method to figure where the gaps are (gaps as in the unfilled space or interval between the 1min bins; a break in continuity) and their sizes.
 There are two parts of this in the whole process.